LOVE LOCAL: The Benefits of Farm to School

 History of Farm to School in GBAPS

-Green Bay Area Public Schools is partnering with Wello to bring comprehensive Farm to School to Green Bay students!
+Green Bay Area Public Schools collaborates with Wello to bring comprehensive Farm to School system to Green Bay students!

 Comprehensive Farm to School is an evidence-based strategy to increase fruit and vegetable consumption, improve health and support academic achievement among participating students.